Tony Gibson (auto racing)

-Tony Gibson (born November 3, 1964) is a retired American auto racing crew chief.
-He last worked for the #41 Stewart-Haas Racing Ford driven by Kurt Busch in the NASCAR Monster Energy NASCAR Cup Series.
+Tony Gibson (born November 3, 1964) is an American former auto racing crew chief.
+He last worked for the #41 Stewart–Haas Racing Ford driven by Kurt Busch in the NASCAR Monster Energy NASCAR Cup Series.
 He was the crew chief for Busch's 2017 Daytona 500 victory.
 Gibson worked as car chief on Alan Kulwicki’s title team of 1992 and was also the car chief on Jeff Gordon’s title teams of 1998 and 2001.
-With Dale Earnhardt Incorporated, Gibson, was the crew chief for racers such as Steve Park, Michael Waltrip, Dale Earnhardt Jr., Mark Martin and at Stewart-Haas Racing for Ryan Newman from 2009 to the majority of 2012 and Danica Patrick for 2013 to most of 2014 before swapping drivers.
+With Dale Earnhardt Incorporated, Gibson, was the crew chief for racers such as Steve Park, Michael Waltrip, Dale Earnhardt Jr., Mark Martin and at Stewart–Haas Racing for Ryan Newman from 2009 to the majority of 2012 and Danica Patrick for 2013 to most of 2014 before swapping drivers.

 Early life

 Gibson was born in Daytona Beach, Florida, United States.
 He, along with his father, built and maintained cars with his brother Mark as the driver.
 The Gibson family found success at short tracks around central Florida and even won a 1978 track championship at New Smyrna Speedway.
 While attending Daytona Beach Community College, Gibson continued to race with his family but after graduating with a Tool and Die making degree, he moved to North Carolina to pursue a NASCAR career.